MetaBarj0/trinitycore-in-docker/README.md

 Be sure environment variables are set in your `Makefile.maintainer.env` file.
 Default values should do the job if you begin to work with this repo.
-If you think you screwed up (like me sometimes) with variables, just delete the `Makefile.maintainer.env` file and issue the `make prepare` command to re-create it.
+If you think you screwed up (like me sometimes) with variables, just delete the `Makefile.maintainer.env` file and issue the `make prepare` ot the `make init` command to re-create it.
 Of course, you may have to setup some value if default are not suitable for you.
+You could also, if you have already built images issue the `make extract_conf` to retrieve configuration files directly from built images.

 ### Strange Warning message regarding unset variables and BLANK values...